stone-payments/stoneco-guidelines/backend/rest/README.md

 ### Introduction

-The OAuth authorization framework enables a third-party application to obtain limited access to an HTTP service, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the third-party application to obtain access on its own behalf.
+The Open Authentication (OAuth) authorization framework enables a third-party application to obtain limited access to an HTTP service, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the third-party application to obtain access on its own behalf.

 This is a very brief introduction, please refer to [OAuth RFC 6749](https://tools.ietf.org/html/rfc6749) for a detailed documentation.

 ### Roles

-It is very important to know the involved roles for the sake of this section understanding:
+It is very important to know the involved roles for the sake of this section's understanding:

 OAuth defines four roles: